matheusoliveira22/notes/aws/EC2.md

 	- Locked to specific instance family and AWS region
 - Spot Instances - most agressive discount (can lose instances)
 - Dedicated Hosts (Entire Fisical Server)
-	- Use Cases: Compliance Requirements
+	- Use Cases: Compliance Requirements, server-bound software licenses
 - Dedicated Instances (Not sharing hardware with other costumers)
 - Capacity Reservation (Reserve capacity in an specific AZ for any duration)